philbackworks/3AFans.com-Site-Data/_toys-1-6/blind-nabler-and-girl-neptune.md

 points_of_articulation:
 variants:
 you_might_also_like:
-article_contributors: [Phil Back, Don Slater, MW Wutasi]
+article_contributors: [Phil Back, Don Slater, MW Wutasi, apple_tamer]
 toy_pics:
+  -  girl-neptune-01-6-by-apple_tamer-batedbunnytoys.jpg
+  -  girl-neptune-02-6-by-apple_tamer-batedbunnytoys.jpg
+  -  girl-neptune-03-6-by-apple_tamer-batedbunnytoys.jpg
+  -  girl-neptune-04-6-by-apple_tamer-batedbunnytoys.jpg
 backstory: Surprise LTD Drop
 sale_type:
 event_exclusive:
 event_details:
 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
+Miss + Mrs

+"Girl Neptune is one of "The Seven".
+(Sham, Lass, Misty Slush, MS and MRS), who "can do just about anything".
+They represent a circle around Lasstranaut, who sits in the middle." - <a href="https://www.worldofthreea.com/threea-production-blog/qa41" target="_blank">ThreeA Q and A, Ashley Wood</a>